vimeo/psalm/docs/running_psalm.md

 - `--threads=[n]` to run Psalm’s analysis in a number of threads
 - `--diff` which only checks files you’ve updated (and their dependents).
-- `--cache-results` which remembers Psalm’s output when scanning particular methods.
+- `--diff-methods` which remembers Psalm’s output when scanning particular methods.

-Running them together (e.g. `--threads=8 --diff --cache-results`) will result in the fastest possible Psalm run.
+Running them together (e.g. `--threads=8 --diff --diff-methods`) will result in the fastest possible Psalm run.